nlhkabu/connect/docs/installation.rst

 .. important::
-    Now that your site is up and running, you will need to:
+    Now that your site is up and running, you will need to login to the admin and:

     #.
 Set ``is_moderator`` to ``True`` for your superuser.
     #.
 Set up some additional data in your database.
 (See :doc:`configuration` for more information.)